 This poor girl had been deceived.
 She'd trusted someone, given them directions, her number, her address, and they'd betrayed her by throwing them away.
 How would poor Lynnette react if she knew?
 He felt sorry for her as he dug through the rest of the trash for his receipt.
 (What if Momma told him to come back to the store as she always did?
 He had to have the receipt, didn't he?
 What an idiot he'd been to toss it out in the first place.)

 And then he thought: What if Lynnette knew he'd dig through the trash and had left the note for him?
 Was it God's way of letting them meet?

 Surveying the parking lot, he wondered if she'd seen him in the drugstore and was too shy to speak.
 He tried to remember faces.
 The Mexican girl behind the counter.
 She didn't do it.
 She had to stay inside.
 The blonde girl at the photo booth.
 Maybe it was her.
 Maybe she'd only feigned interest with the set of photographs she held, secretly watching as he moved from aisle to aisle.

 He felt something slimy inside the trash.
 Flinching, he pulled out a handful of paper and napkins covered in melted chocolate goo.
 And there it was.
 His receipt.
-For five dollars and ninety-five cents.
+For $5.95.
 Messy, but Walgreen's could live with the stains if he made a return.
 He wiped chocolate goo on the hip of his blue jeans, stuffed the instructions to Lynnette's apartment into his shirt pocket, and turned to go back inside.